nishitvyas/DATA602-Data-Analysis-Machine-Learning/README.md

 # DATA602
 I have made this repository on the assignments and classwork given in Master's of Data Science.
-This repositroy is of "Introduction to Data Analysis and Machine Learning".
+This repository is of "Introduction to Data Analysis and Machine Learning".